 Ultimately, the objective is to enhance the resilience of the financial sector by ensuring that entities have robust frameworks in place to identify, assess, and mitigate operational risks.

-The guidance unpacks the various types of assurance available, how trustees can use these to satisfy themselves their outsourced arrangements are CPS 230 compliant, and how to address any potential shortcomings.
+The guidance unpacks the various types of assurance available, how trustees can use these to satisfy themselves that their outsourced arrangements are CPS 230-compliant, and how to address any potential shortcomings.

-“CPS 230 represents a significant uplift to the regulatory requirements for operational risk management, including management of third-party risk,” commented ASFA’s chief executive, Mary Delahunty.
+“CPS 230 represents a significant uplift to the regulatory requirements for operational risk management, including management of third-party risk,” said ASFA’s CEO Mary Delahunty.

 “Outsourcing of key services has always been a feature of our superannuation industry, so trustees understand the need to ensure outsourced providers of key services are closely monitored, given their important role in providing services to fund members.”

-Implementing CPS 230 is not merely a mandatory compliance requirement, Delahunty added, but an important opportunity for super trustees to further evolve their risk management frameworks.
+Implementing CPS 230 is not merely a mandatory compliance requirement, Delahunty said, but an important opportunity for super trustees to further evolve their risk management frameworks.

 “With the implementation date fast approaching, it’s important that trustees develop a clear strategy for overseeing their fund’s material third-party service providers – one that enables them to meet the refreshed standards and support the ongoing management of operational risks and resilience,” Pallisco said.

-“Recognising the critical need to manage these risks, CPS 230 explicitly mandates that APRA-regulated entities must understand and manage the risks associated with their service provider arrangements,” it stated.
+“Recognising the critical need to manage these risks, CPS 230 explicitly mandates that APRA-regulated entities must understand and manage the risks associated with their service provider arrangements,” it said.